garethalexander/SolidAngle/README.md

 ----------------------------------------------------------------------------
 REFERENCES

-(1) "Maxwell's Theory of Solid and the Construction of Knotted Fields", Binysh J. and Alexander G.P
+(1) "Maxwell's Theory of Solid Angle and the Construction of Knotted Fields", Binysh J. and Alexander G.P